 The results of your assessment will be kept confidential and will be mailed directly to you.

-11. How do I request an Extension in submitting my portfolio?
+10. How do I request an extension in submitting my information?

-Written requests for extensions in submitting your portfolio are considered by the Quality Assurance Committee for extenuating circumstances such as current hospitalization, illness or bereavement, or personal hardship.
+Written requests for extensions are considered by the Quality Assurance Committee for extenuating circumstances such as current hospitalization, critical illness, bereavement of an immediate family member, or onerous personal hardship.